gerald0706/CurrencyConverter/README.md

-# I am Gerald Bantilan, and this is my currency converter for xam work.
+# I am Gerald Bantilan, and this is my currency converter for exam work.